Entrepreneurship and Innovative Ventures MS - Curriculum

 Management of Innovation in Products and Services

 This course addresses the management of innovation, sustainable technology, and the importance of technology-based innovation for the growth of the global products and services industries.
 The course integrates three major themes: (1) leading-edge concepts in innovation, (2) the role of technology in creating global competitive advance in both product-based and services-based industries, and (3) the responsibility of businesses related to sustainability.
-The importance of digital technology as an enabler of innovative services is covered throughout the course. (completion of four graduate business courses) Lecture 3 (Fall, Spring).
+The importance of digital technology as an enabler of innovative services is covered throughout the course. (completion of four graduate business courses) Lecture 3 (Fall, Spring, Summer).

 Internet Marketing: Strategy & Tactics